A DIGITAL EXPERIENCE PLATFORM

 The plugin does not work with the Classic Block – which is due to be deprecated.
 You can use the Convert to Blocks feature to transform the Classic Block into independent Gutenberg blocks, which can then take advantage of WP-DXP.

 Will the plugin always be free to use?

 We will always have a free version of the plugin, but in the future, it is likely that we will add a Pro version which will offer additional features.
 At this stage, we cannot tell you what these features will be or how much it will cost, but anything included in the Free version of the plugin will be free forever.

 Do you have a roadmap?

-We have an internal roadmap that we are using to develop new features – including use of the plugin with cached sites, personalisation and scoring features, and integration with other plugins.
+We have an internal roadmap that we are using to develop new features – including additional rules, A-B Testing, profile scoring features, and integration with other plugins and commercial platforms.

 We will also be developing new conditions and pre-built rules and exploring how we can provide detailed reporting.
 If you have any suggestions on what we should consider adding, please feel free to get in touch using the details in the Support and Feedback section below.

 “WP-DXP” is open source software.
 The following people have contributed to this plugin.Contributors

 Browse the code, check out the SVN repository, or subscribe to the development log by RSS.